yuenche/MLOpsTemplate/src/workshop/documents/part_4.md

 ## Steps:

-1. Locate the CI pipeline template under ```.github/workflows/yc_ci_train.yml``` and add all the needed information for resource group name, workspace name, location and secrets for Azure and Github.
-They are all tagged with ```#setup```.

-    > Action Item: Update resource group name, workspace name, location, Azure Secret and Github Secret inside yc_ci_train.yml file.
+1. CI pipeline template is defined in ```.github/workflows/yc_ci_train.yml```.
+We need to configure the secrets and environment variables (the training pipeline runs in staging environment)

+    > Action Items: Update the `yc_ci_train.yml` file with your secret credentials.
+    > - Locate the file named `yc_training_unit_test.yml` in the `.github/workflows` folder
+    > - Make the following updates to the file:
+    >     - Update the secret name by replacing the ```MY_AZURE_CREDENTIALS``` to match the GitHub secret name for your Service Principal that was created in Part 0.
+(It most likely has a name similar to ```AZURE_CREDENTIALS_USERNAME```.)

+    Workflows in yc_ci_train.yml loads environment viariables from .env files.

-2. Configure the viariables for development enviroment in `src/workshop/env/.env.staging`.
+    > Action Items: Configure the variables for development enviroment in `src/workshop/env/.env.staging`
     > - `group`: resource group of the AML staging workspace.
     > - `workspace`: the AML staging workspace.
     > - `location`: the location of the AML staging workspace.
     > - `compute`: the name of the compute cluster in staging.
     > - `endpoint`: the name of the model endpoint in staging.
+This name needs to be unique within the region you are deploying into as the endpoint name is part of the endpoint URI.
     > - `model`: the model name.

 2. Approve and merge the Pull Request created in Part_4 to integration branch.
-This will trigger the training in yc_ci_train workflow.
+This will trigger the training in yc-ci-train workflow.

-    > Action Items: Merge the Pull Request created by yc_training_unit_test workflow.
+    > Action Items: Merge the Pull Request created by yc-training-unit-test workflow.
     > - Go to your browser and go to your repository.
-    > - Click on "pull requests" tab and click on the new PR "An automatically created PR by successful unit test to integration".
+    > - Click on "Pull requests" tab and click on the new PR "An automatically created PR by successful unit test to integration".
     > - Reviw the commits into `integration` branch from `yourname-dev`.
     > - Click on "Merge pull request".
     > - Click on "Confirm merge".